dolthub/dolt/README.md

 # Running A SQL-Server

-Dolt comes built in with a sql-server that you connect to with either the mysql-client or your favorite editor/tool.
+Dolt comes built in with a sql-server that you can connect with either the mysql-client or your favorite editor/tool.
-Simply run
+Simply run:

 ```bash
 dolt sql-server